 - VAT is payable on the purchase price at 20%

 - The cost of moving the cask to the bottling plant and shipping the bottles to you.
-If you’re unsure of this we suggest £700 as an average.
+If you’re unsure of this we suggest £700 as a guide.

 - The cost of bottles, bottling, labels, capsules, corks, shipping boxes etc plus VAT.
-This varies from £5/bottle for a very basic setup to £20 for a luxury design, box etc. If you’re unsure then use an average of £10 per bottle.
+This varies from £5/bottle for a very basic setup to £20 for a more premium offering, and up to over £100 per unit for custom bottles boxes etc. If you’re unsure then use an average of £10 per unit.

-To calculate point 4. you will also need to consider your bottle size (50cl, 70cl etc) and also whether you will bottle at cask strength or will choose to dilute the whisky.
-Whisky can be diluted using Scottish spring water down to a minimum of 40%.
-If you choose to dilute your whisky you will get more bottles from the cask, however cask strength whisky is generally more commercial so you will need to consider you options here carefully.
+To calculate point 4 accurately you should also consider your bottle size (50cl, 70cl etc) and whether you will bottle at cask strength or will choose to dilute the whisky, as Whisky can be diluted using Scottish spring water down to a minimum of 40%.
+If you choose to dilute your whisky you will get more bottles from the cask, but need more units, and then you should consider that cask strength whisky is generally more commercial…

-You may have noticed that this is all rather convoluted and not particularly easy to work out.
+You may by now have realised that this is all rather convoluted and not particularly easy to work out (and we’re not even at margins, marketing, the licences needed to sell alcohol).
 That is why we created our Cask Calculator.

 The Cask Calculator is designed to work in two ways: